All Episodes

 What job are they going to have?

-Or do they expect not to work, that the government is going to pay them not to work and they're going to be living in a hammock the rest of their lives.
+Or do they expect not to work that the government is going to pay them not to work and they're going to be living in a hammock the rest of their lives?

-I what what do they expect is going to be their role in a destroyed private sector?
+What do they expect is going to be their role in a destroyed private sector?

 All right.

-Glad you called.
+Glad you call.

-Rob in uh in Westminster, Maryland.
+Rob in Westminster, Maryland.

 Hello, sir.